Cheesecake Day is an unofficial holiday which comes annually on July 30th.

 Records of cheesecake date as far back as 770 BC, when the dessert, or something like it, was served to Olympic athletes.
 Today there are European, Latin American, Asian, and of course, American variations on the ways cheesecake is baked and served.

 Today, National Cheesecake Day is celebrated every year by nationwide chains and local bakeries offering great deals on their best cheesecake varieties coast to coast.

-Be sure sure to watch for a National Cheescake Day tradition as The Cheesecake Factory announces its newest 2023 flavor in honor of the day -- Cookie Dough Lover’s Cheesecake with Pecans -- along with special offers for rewards member.
+Be sure sure to watch for a National Cheescake Day tradition as The Cheesecake Factory announces its newest 2024 flavor in honor of the day.
+Last year, it was Cookie Dough Lover’s Cheesecake with Pecans -- along with special offers for rewards member.